maedemir/Database-System-for-E-learning-management-system/README.md

     - Create new assignment
     - View list of submissions for each assignment
     - View list of answers for each quiz
-    - Score each of the submissions for an assignment
+    - Score each of the submissions for an assignmentض
 - Course
 - Quiz
 - Radio button question (it is used only in quizzes)
 - Assignment
 - Short answer question (it is used only in assignments)
 ## Relations
+- quiz_answer --> shows each student's answer for each quiz question
+- participate --> shows which student has participation in which quiz
+- question_quiz --> shows which question is used in which quiz
+- assignment_answer --> shows each student's answer for each  assignment question
+- submission -->
+- question_assignment -->
+-